tkn-tub/ns3-gym/src/internet/doc/routing-overview.rst

 was learned, but with a metric of 16 (infinity).
 For a full analysis of the three techniques, see :rfc:`1058`, section 2.2.

-The examples are based on the network toplogy described in the RFC, but it does not show the effect described there.
+The examples are based on the network topology described in the RFC, but it does not show the effect described there.

 The reason are the Triggered Updates, together with the fact that when a